The 5 Best 88-Key Midi Keyboards (2023)

-My second recommended pick is the M-Audio Keystation 88 MK3 for those on a tighter budget but still looking for an 88-key keyboard.
+My second recommended pick is the M-Audio Keystation 88 MK3 for those on a tighter budget who are still looking for an 88-key keyboard.

 2. M-Audio Keystation 88 MK3